 N/A

-Others

-VIM Southbound interface

-Normalization of data collection models

-Category: VIM Southbound interface

-Type: 'missing'

-Description:

-To-be:

-A normalized data format needs to be created to cope with the many data models from different monitoring solutions.

-As-is:

-Data can be collected from many places (e.g. Zabbix, Nagios, Cacti, Zenoss).
-Although each solution establishes its own data models, no common data abstraction models exist in OpenStack.

-Gap:

-Normalized data format does not exist.

-Related blueprints:

-...

 Detailed implementation plan [editor: Ryota] [authors: Gerald, Carlos, Tomi, Ryota]

+Functional Blocks

 Figure 5 - Functional blocks

 Monitor

-Monitor has responsibility for monitoring Virtualized Infrastructure.
-There are many existing tools and services to monitor H/W and S/W such as Zabbix.
+The Monitor module has the responsibility for monitoring the virtualized infrastructure.
+There are already many existing tools and services (e.g. Zabbix) to monitor different aspects of hardware and software resources.

 Inspector

-Inspector has ability to receive various failure notifications regarding physical resource from monitor(s), find affected referring resource map from physical to virtual, and update state of virtual resource (and physical resource).
+The Inspector module has the ability to receive various failure notifications regarding physical resource(s) from Monitor module(s), to find affected referring resource map from physical to virtual, and update the state of the virtual resource (and physical resource).

-Inspector has drivers for different types of events and resources to integrate any types of monitor and controller.

-Inspector load failure policy which instruct failure selection and aggregation from raw events.
+The Inspector has drivers for different types of events and resources to integrate any type of monitor and controller modules.
+It also uses a failure policy which instructs the Inspector on the failure selection and aggregation from raw events.
 This failure policy is configured by administrator.

-The reason for separation of Inspector and Controller is to make Controller focus on simple operation by avoiding tight integration of various health check mechanisms.
+The reason for separation of the Inspector and Controller modules is to make the Controller focus on simple operations by avoiding a tight integration of various health check mechanisms into the Controller.

 Controller

-Controller has responsibility for resource map, ability to accept update request for resource state (exposing as provider API) and notifies all events regarding virtual resources to Notifier.
-Optionally, Controller has ability to poison state of virtual resources when received failure of mapped physical resource by Inspector.

-Controller also calculates capability of Resource Pool when failure of physical resource received and notifies the update as event to Notifier.
+The Controller is responsible for maintaining the resource map, accepting update requests for the resource state(s) (exposing as provider API), notifying all events regarding virtual resources to the Notifier.
+Optionally, the Controller has the ability to poison the state of virtual resources mapping to physical resources for which it has received failure notifications from the Inspector.
+The Controller also re-calculates the capability of a Resource Pool when receiving a failure notification for a physical resource and it notifies the updated capacity as an event to the Notifier.

-VIM may have several controllers for each resource types such as Nova, Neutron and Cinder in OpenStack.
-Each controller has database of virtual and physical resource which shall be master information in VIM.
+In a real-world deployment, the VIM may have several controllers for each resource types such as Nova, Neutron and Cinder in OpenStack.
+Each controller maintains a database of virtual and physical resources which shall be master information in VIM.

 Notifier

-Notifier has ability to register alarm regarding virtual resource with subscribe method such as API endpoint of User-side and Admin-side Manager, and to notify events by refering alarm configuration when it has received events from Controllers.
+The focus of the Notifier is on selecting and aggregating failure events received from the controller based on policies mandated by the consumer.
+Therefore, it allows the Consumer (and Administrator) to subscribe for alarms regarding virtual resources (using a method such as API endpoint), and it will then notify events to the Consumer by referring to the alarm configuration after having received events from a Controller.

-Notifier focus on selecting and aggregating failure events based on user configuration.
+The northbound interface between the Notifier and the Consumer / Administrator is specified in Section 5.4.

 Sequence

+Fault Management